13RTK/Backend-Learn-Note/Java/Java基础(Part 01).md

 - Can omit "public static final", but the effect is same
-- Must use uppercase for constant separate by underline
+- Must use uppercase for constant and separate by underline
 - Can be invoke in implement-class by interface-name(just like static variable in a class)